puzzleYOU/foundation-accordion-menu-example/README.md

 - Or it should be possible to launch this against the Nix flake shipped with this repository.

+The example can then be started with `yarn start`.

 **Issues**

-- Running Lighthouse in Chrome-based browsers, e.g. chromium, leads to following issues:
+- Running Lighthouse against the dev server (e.g. localhost:3001) in Chrome-based browsers, e.g. chromium, leads to following issues:

   - `[aria-*] attributes do not match their roles`